Annual Rx checkup

 There are many features in Medicare Supplement plans that are especially great for people with major health concerns.
 Whether it be cardiovascular disease, stroke, or cancer, it’s important to have a great plan in place that gives you the peace of mind to focus on your health rather than medical expenses.

-Medicare supplement plans do allow for treatment such as chemotherapy.
+Medicare Supplement plans, also known as MediGaps, do allow for treatment such as chemotherapy.

 Also, Medicare Supplement plans allow you to visit providers and hospitals all over the nation!
 So whether you want to go to MD Anderson for their renowned cancer care or Mount Sinai for their amazing cardiovascular team, or any other prominent facility, chances are, they accept Medicare.

-- (Medicare Advantage plans, unlike Medicare Supplement plans, oftentimes have networks of providers and hospitals.
-If you visit providers outside of the plan’s network, your services will not be covered and you will pay all costs)
+- Medicare Advantage plans, unlike Medicare Supplement plans, oftentimes have networks of providers and hospitals.
+These networks often only consist of providers in your local county.
+If a Medicare Advantage beneficiary visits providers outside of the plan’s network, their services will not be covered and they will pay all costs out of their own pocket.

 Your personal, licensed Medicare Agent will be there to assist you throughout your treatment and beyond, allowing you to spend time with loved ones while you return to health.